GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Experiments

-By comparing evaluation results on GOT-10k and on OTB2015, we observe a significant change in the ranking of methods.
-For example, SRDCFdecon achieves top performance on OTB2015 but it performs much worse on GOT-10k.
-On the other hand, GOTURN obtains very low AO score on OTB2015 while it outperforms most trackers on GOT-10k.
+By comparing the evaluation results on GOT-10k and OTB2015, we observe a significant change in the order of methods.
+For example, ECO achieves the best performance on OTB2015 but it performs much worse on GOT-10k.
+On the other hand, GOTURN obtains very low scores on OTB2015 while it outperforms most trackers on GOT-10k.
 In addition, by comparing some methods with their improved versions, we can also observe the differences between OTB2015 and GOT-10k evaluation results.
-For example, ECO improves CCOT in several ways and it achieves a much better performance than CCOT on OTB2015, but on GOT-10k it's AO score is worse than CCOT.
-The same phenomenon can also be observed by comparing DSST and its improved version fDSST, and SRDCF and the improved tracker SRDCFdecon.
-The possible reason of such differences may be that some high-performance trackers are overfitted to small datasets, or they need certain amount of hyperparameter tuning to achieve better performance, while methods with straightforward frameworks may have better generalization ability in challenging scenarios.
+For example, ECO improves CCOT in several ways and it outperforms CCOT on OTB2015, but on GOT-10k its mAO score is lower than CCOT.
+Similar phenomenon can also be observed by comparing DSST with its improved version fDSST, and SRDCF with its improved method SRDCFdecon.
+One possible reason for such differences may be that some high-performance trackers are overfitted to small datasets, or they need a certain amount of hyperparameter tuning to achieve better performance, while methods with straightforward frameworks may have better generalization ability in challenging scenarios.